-I am an Assistant Professor of American Literature at the University of North Georgia.
-I research and teach in American fiction, modernist studies, African-American literature, intellectual history, periodicals, and critical theory.
+I am an Associate Professor of American Literature at the University of North Georgia.
+I research and teach in modern American fiction, African American literature, intellectual history, modernism, periodical studies, and critical theory.

 Please feel free to reach out by email with questions about my research or teaching: firstname.lastname@example.org

-You can also visit my academia.edu page at https://northgeorgia.academia.edu/IanAfflerbach
+You can also visit my faculty page at UNG: https://ung.edu/english/faculty-staff-bio/ian-afflerbach.php or my academia.edu page at https://northgeorgia.academia.edu/IanAfflerbach